How press freedom contributes to the Sustainable Development Goals

-MISA Tanzania believes with the United Nations that Strengthening Media and Information Literacy (MIL) in society should therefore be a key objective of all States in their efforts to achieve the 2030 Development Agenda.
+MISA Tanzania believes with the United Nations that strengthening Media and Information Literacy in society should be a key objective of all countries in their efforts to achieve the 2030 Development Agenda.

-Every year, 3rd of May is a date which celebrates the fundamental principles of press freedom; to evaluate press freedom around the world, to defend the media from attacks on their independence and to pay tribute to journalists who have lost their lives in the exercise of their profession.
+Every year, May 3 is a date which celebrates the fundamental principles of press freedom.
+It is used as an opportunity to evaluate press freedom around the world, to defend the media from attacks on their independence, and to pay tribute to journalists who have lost their lives in the exercise of their profession.

-In our present time, we are reminded that access to information remains to be a fundamental freedom which is part of the basic human right to freedom of expression.
-Receiving and imparting information, both offline and online, is a cornerstone-the very foundation- of democracy, good governance, and rule of law.
+In our present time, we are reminded that access to information is a fundamental right which is part of the basic human right to freedom of expression.
+Receiving and imparting information, both offline and online, is a cornerstone of democracy, good governance, and rule of law.
 World Press Freedom Day also now relevantly highlights the importance of free and independent journalism for advancing the 2030 Global Agenda for Sustainable Development.